Pagalariyaan: Production

 The film was produced by Murugan under the banner of Royal Enterprises.
 The cinematography was done by Abilash PMY, while editing was handled by Guru Pradeep.
 The film noted debuted director for the director Murugan.

 Reception

-RK Spark of Zee News wrote that "Director Murugan has tried to tell the story of a gangster that takes place overnight like a prisoner in his own style."
 Manigandan KR of Times Now rated two out of five star and stated that " Pagalariyaan has two noble messages to deliver.
 One is that forgiveness is the best way to punish someone who has wronged you and the other is everybody deserves a second chance."